 We’ve spent countless hours making insulated Sprinter van window covers (shades, curtains or whatever you want to call them).
 Since I first wrote my original how-to article I’ve learned a lot and we’ve iterated on our design for over 6 months.
 I’m truly proud of the window shades we are making now!

-Here are some pictures of a recent batch of insulated window shades I made for the rear door covers for an NCV3 Mercedes Sprinter van.
+Here are some pictures of a recent batch of insulated window shades I made for the rear door covers for an NCV3 Mercedes Sprinter van (we also make covers for the 2019 and newer Sprinters).
 You’ll notice nice straps, strong ribbon around the outside, according-style folding and just better sewing in general.

 The right magnets for window covers